Samet Agdeve

 Samet Ağdeve (born 12 February 2004) is a Turkish kickboxer.
-He currently competes in the Heavyweight division of ONE Championship, where he is the inaugural and current Heavyweight Kickboxing World Champion.
+He is a former Heavyweight Kickboxing World Champion.

 Amateur career

 In 2021 Agdeve won the WAKO Junior European Championship in the Kick Light category.

 Ağdeve represented Turkey at the 2022 WAKO Junior World Championship in Jesolo, Italy.
 He finished first in -89KG class in the Kick Light discipline.

 Professional career

 Early years

 Ağdeve made his SENSHI debut at SENSHI 27 against Giannis Stoforidis.
 In the first round his opponent got a cut on his shin.
 Agdeve was declared winner after the doctor concluded his Stoforidis wasn't able to continue.

 On September 13, 2025 Ağdeve took part in a Grand Prix tournament at SENSHI 28.
 He defeated against Ali Badawi with a first round knock out in quarterfinals.
 In the semifinal he knocked out Gerrardo Atti.
 In the final he beat Rhys Brudenell to crown himself the inaugural SENSHI Grand Prix champion.
 He also received the KO of the Night award.